UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 We went back to the Mayo Clinic now with both Oskar and Ava, where she was currently being treated for her autonomic neuropathy.
 During the visit with Dr. Fischer, he was even more fascinated that there were two of them.
 Oskar even had epinephrine levels so high that the NIH did not know what to make of it.
 We spent more time traveling six hours each way in the car and staying in hotels for yet another workup on Oskar.

 It always comes back to Ava.
 With Ava’s trauma, we were off the trail for Oskar for about a year.
 I feel deeply guilty for stopping Oskar’s fight for answers.
 I didn’t have a choice at the time.
 I had to focus on Ava.
 When we moved to Utah and I started back up to find answers for Oskar, I was confronted by a specialist.
 She scolded me for grouping the kids together.
 She told me that Oskar and Lucy need to be looked at without talking about Ava.
 How was I to explain why I stopped appointments for Oskar without telling Ava’s story?
 Of course, she made me cry.
 She was right.
 I have to focus on Oskar now.
 I have to focus on Ava and on Oskar.
 Oskar is diagnosed with an Undiagnosed genetic dysfunction.
 An unknown autonomic neuropathy.
 He has had countless exams, procedures and still no answers.
 We treat his symptoms as best as we can.
 He definitely has a motility disorder, unexplained fatigue, temperature intolerance and many more issues.
-Oskar lives with pain and fatigue every single day like Ava but he continues to be a happy and funny little boy.
+Oskar lives with pain and fatigue every single day like Ava but he continues to be a sweet and funny little boy.
+Oskar missed over fifty percent of his 1st & 2nd grade year due to his pain.
+He is currently attending a little more school this year as he is learning he needs to push through his pain.

 Now on to Lucy